 An in-depth evaluation of the Alpha Score LSAT prep course

-Alpha Score is a relatively small player in the LSAT test prep space, with online only content and lower price points, but as we’ve seen before, that doesn’t necessarily mean they don’t offer a better prep course.
-So how do they stack up against these industry heavyweights?
+Alpha Score is a relatively small player in the LSAT test prep space, with online only content and lower price points.
+However, as we’ve seen before, that doesn’t necessarily mean they don’t offer a better prep course.
+So how do they stack up against the industry heavyweights?
 We analyze Alpha Score’s coursework, user experience and other features in this detailed review.

 In the video above, John from our expert team covers the major pros and cons of the Alpha Score LSAT prep courses.
 He discusses course options, pricing, quality of study materials and much more.
 Or you can always keep reading for even more details regarding Alpha Score.